rshgandhi05/AWS-Serverless-Microservices--Lambda-Power-Tuning/README.md

 def lambda_handler(event, context):
-    '''Provide an event that contains the following keys:
+    Provide an event that contains the following keys:

       - operation: one of the operations in the operations dict below
       - tableName: required for operations that interact with DynamoDB